Democrats want to fine colleagues $1,000 a day if they refuse to wear a mask on Capitol grounds

 “Yet still, in the midst of a deadly assault on our United States Capitol, a number of our Republican colleagues laughed off rules designed to keep not just their colleagues safe, but to protect the lives of the teams of workers keeping things going, law enforcement, and staff throughout the Capitol,” Dingell said, adding: “We’re done playing games.
 Either have some common sense and wear a damn mask or pay a fine.
 It’s not that complicated.”

 Brian P. Monahan, the attending physician to Congress and the Supreme Court, wrote to members on Sunday warning that those who sheltered together as rioters stormed the Capitol may have been exposed to someone with the virus.
-Two House aides confirmed to The Washington Post over the weekend that Monahan was referring to a room where dozens of House members went during the attack.
+Two House aides confirmed to The Post over the weekend that Monahan was referring to a room where dozens of House members went during the attack.

-Footage first published by Punchbowl News last week showed maskless Republicans— including Reps.
+Footage first published by Punchbowl News last week showed maskless Republicans — including Reps.
 Andy Biggs (Ariz.), Michael Cloud (Tex.), Markwayne Mullin (Okla.) and Scott Perry (Pa.) — who also refused to take masks that were offered by Rep. Lisa Blunt Rochester (D-Del.) while in the room.

-Now, Dingell and Brown are among a handful of lawmakers calling for penalties for lawmakers who don’t wear face coverings, and for the House to take a stronger stance on enforcing protocols within the Capitol as the pandemic continues.
+Now, Dingell and Brown are among a handful of lawmakers calling for penalties for lawmakers who do not wear face coverings and for the House to take a strong position on enforcing protocols within the Capitol as the pandemic continues.

 In her Monday statement announcing her diagnosis, Jayapal said she was “also calling for serious fines to be immediately levied on every single member who refuses to wear a mask in the Capitol.”

-“Additionally, any member who refuses to wear a mask should be immediately removed from the floor by the Sergeant at Arms,” she said.
+“Additionally, any member who refuses to wear a mask should be immediately removed from the floor by the Sergeant-at-Arms,” she said.
 "This is not a joke.
 Our lives and our livelihoods are at risk, and anyone who refuses to wear a mask should be fully held accountable for endangering our lives because of their selfish idiocy.”

 In his statement, Schneider said members “that flout public health guidance should be sanctioned and immediately removed from the House floor by the Sergeant at Arms for their reckless endangerment of their colleagues.”